MattWhilden/core/Documentation/netnative-differences.md

 Modules are deprecated in .NET Native.
 TypeInfo.Module and Assembly.ManifestModule APIs return <Unknown>.
 Retrieving module level custom attributes will return an empty collection.

 ### Task.FromAsync overloads not particularly efficient
-They’re not particularly *efficient* - each call will end up consuming a whole ThreadPool thread – but they are functional.
+Each call to Task.FromAsync will consuming a ThreadPool thread for the duration.

 ### F# is not currently supported
 Support for F# requires features that are not yet implemented in the .NET Native compiler.
+See notes about .tailcall and deeply nested generics.

 ### Types may have different private implementation details
 In some cases, .NET Native provides different implementations of .NET Framework class libraries.
 An object returned from a method will always implement the members of the returned type.
 However, since its backing implementation is different, you may not be able to cast it to the same set of types as you could on other .NET Framework platforms.

-1. For example, in some cases, you may not be able to cast the IEnumerable<T> interface object returned by methods such as TypeInfo.DeclaredMembers or TypeInfo.DeclaredProperties to T[].
+* For example, in some cases, you may not be able to cast the IEnumerable<T> interface object returned by methods such as TypeInfo.DeclaredMembers or TypeInfo.DeclaredProperties to T[].
-2. To work around this problem, make sure to reference contracts instead of implementation assemblies (for example: System.Runtime instead of mscorlib).
+* To work around this problem, make sure to reference contracts instead of implementation assemblies (for example: System.Runtime instead of mscorlib).
 Binding against contracts will ensure that the type will always be resolved.

 ### Reference equality for Type objects
-.Net Native allows the use of reference equality on Type objects to detect semantic equality, but not on other Reflection objects (such as TypeInfo and MemberInfo)
-Note that this was never a guaranteed semantic even on the Full .NET Framework but it worked often enough that people took dependencies on it anyway.
-(Reflection/Type System)

-* To compare reflection objects such as MemberInfo objects for semantic equality, use the Equals() override, not “==”.
+.Net Native allows the use of reference equality on Type objects to detect semantic equality, but not on other Reflection objects (such as TypeInfo and MemberInfo).
+Note that this was never a guaranteed semantic even on the Full .NET Framework but it worked often enough that it was easy to accidentally rely on it.
+To compare reflection objects such as MemberInfo objects for semantic equality, use the Equals() override, not “==”.
-* Using “==” may work accidentally and sporadically due the framework caching and reusing Reflection object instances.
-* However, this is not guaranteed to work 100%.
-Further, .NET Native’s Reflection implementation was designed with an increased emphasis on memory utilization and is less inclined to reuse object instances than the full CLR implementation.

-Because of this, the “==” error may more likely to manifest itself in the .Net Native implementation.

 ### EqualityComparer&lt;T&gt;.Default doesn't use the IEquatable&lt;T&gt; interface even if T implements it
 This is a deliberate trade-off of strict compatibility vs. performance.
 Unlike the Full .NET Framework (which uses MakeGenericType() to turn the IEquatable&lt;T&gt; cast check to a one-time cost), we would have to do the IEquatable&lt;T&gt; cast on each call to Equals().
 This would aggravate what's already a known sore spot when it comes to .NET Native performance vs. Full .NET Framework performance.